raspberrypilearning/comic-character/en/step_2.md

 --- collapse ---

 ---
-title: What are DOM Methods?
+title: What can you do with the DOM?
 ---

-DOM (Document Object Model) methods are a set of tools used to manipulate the content, style and structure of web documents dynamically using JavaScript.
+DOM (Document Object Model) functions are a set of tools used to manipulate the content, style and structure of web documents dynamically using JavaScript.

 These methods enable developers to manipulate a document while the code is running.

-Here are some common DOM methods:
+Here are some common DOM functions:

 + getElementById(id): retrieves an element by its id attribute. var element = document.getElementById("myElement");

-+ getElementsByClassName(className): Returns a live HTML Collection of elements with the given class name. var elements = document.getElementsByClassName("myClass");
++ getElementsByClassName(className): Returns a collection of elements with the given class name. var elements = document.getElementsByClassName("myClass");

-+ getElementsByTagName(tagName): Returns a live HTML Collection of elements with the given tag name. var paragraphs = document.getElementsByTagName("p");
++ getElementsByTagName(tagName): Returns a collection of elements with the given tag name. var paragraphs = document.getElementsByTagName("p");

 + querySelector(selector): Returns the first element that matches the specified CSS selector. var element = document.querySelector(".myClass");

-+ querySelectorAll(selector): Returns a NodeList of all elements that match the specified CSS selector. var elements = document.querySelectorAll("p.myClass");
++ querySelectorAll(selector): Returns a list of all elements that match the specified CSS selector. var elements = document.querySelectorAll("p.myClass");

 + addEventListener(event, callback): Attaches an event listener to an element. element.addEventListener("click", function() {
         console.log("Element clicked!");
     });

-+ createElement(tagName): Creates a new HTML element with the specified tag name. var newDiv = document.createElement("div");

-+ appendChild(node): Appends a node as the last child of a parent node. parentElement.appendChild(childElement);

-+ removeChild(node): Removes a child node from its parent. parentElement.removeChild(childElement);

-+ setAttribute(attribute, value): Sets the value of an attribute on the specified element. element.setAttribute("class", "newClass");

-+ getAttribute(attribute): Retrieves the value of the specified attribute on the element. var classValue = element.getAttribute("class");

 --- /collapse ---